farhanx/Pii-Personally-Identifieable-Identities-Web-3.0-Verification-/Readme.md

 **How to Run**

+Step 0: Go to the AuthoritySpringApp and in the main function select which network you want to run (By default truffle is selected)

+            BlockchainConfig.RunBlockchainType = IdentityEthereumTransaction.ETHEREUM_TRUFFLE;//IdentityEthereumTransaction.ETHEREUM_ROSPOTEN ;//IdentityEthereumTransaction.ETHEREUM_TRUFFLE;//.ETHEREUM_GANACHE;//.ETHEREUM_TRUFFLE;//.ETHEREUM_ROSPOTEN;

+Step 1: Go to the resource folder in src/main and empty the contents of these files "smartcontract.properties" "smartcontract_registry.properties"

-Step 1: Run the IPFS daemon
+Step 2: Run the IPFS daemon

 `  > ipfs daemon
 `

-Step 2: Run Truffle console (For local test) and migrate all contracts.
+Step 3: Run Truffle console (For local test) and migrate all contracts.

 `  > truffle develop
 `
 `  > migrate
 `

-Step 3: Open IDEA IntelliJ and select ServersideAPP and then press Run on AuthoritySpringApp.
+Step 4: Open IDEA IntelliJ and select ServersideAPP and then press Run on AuthoritySpringApp.

-Step 4: Go to the URL : http://localhost:8090/
+Step 5: Go to the URL : http://localhost:8090/

 Step 6: Now you can add the PII Data.